kmonsoor/blog.kmonsoor.com/content/articles/personal-shortlink-server-using-Caddy.md

     * make sure that, regardless of your cloud architecture (e.g. VPC, subnet, firewall etc.), the SSL port (`:443`) of the instance is reachable from the public internet.
  * now go to your domain name registrar (or, DNS management provider which in my case is Cloudflare).
 There, you need to point shortlink subdomain (`go.`)to the webserver's IP address.

 Actually, you can do this step at the last.
-But for some reason, I prefer it to do it first.
+But for some reason, I prefer it to do first.
 Because sometimes, [DNS propagation](https://blog.cloudflare.com/never-deal-with-dns-propagation-again/) takes some time.
 But, once my webservice is up and running, I like to see the result instantaneously. ;)

 Step-2: Install Caddy, the mighty webserver
 -------------------------------------------